- Search The Registry

 - My Account

 *Allan Minns was born on this date in 1858.
 He was a Black British doctor and politician and the first Black man to become a mayor in England.

 Allan Glaisyer Minns was the youngest son of the late John Minns, born in Inagua, Bahamas.
 He was one of nine children of John Minns and Ophelia (née Bunch.
 His paternal grandfather, John Minns, had emigrated from England to the Bahamas, where he married Rosette, a former African slave.
 His eldest brother was Dr. Pembroke Minns.
 Allan Minns was educated at Nassau Grammar School and Guy's Hospital London.
 M.R.C.S.
 Eng; Lond.
 Medical Officer Thetford Workhouse & Thetford District of Thetford Union, Hon.
 Medical Officer Thetford Cottage Hospital.

-Minns was a member of the British M.A. & Norwich Medico Chirurgical Society; President of the Horticultural Society; Mayor of Thetford 1904-05-06.
+Minns was a British M.A. & Norwich Medico Chirurgical Society member, President of the Horticultural Society, and Mayor of Thetford in 1904 for three years.
 Dr. Minns registered with the British Medical Association on February 14, 1884.
 His qualifications were MRCS (1881) and LRCP (1884).